 Cameron Diaz and Piers Morgan are No. 2 and No. 3; Beware of Victoria’s Secret Beauties

-SANTA CLARA, Calif., September 15, 2011 - Heidi Klum has replaced Cameron Diaz as the most dangerous celebrity to search for on the Web, according to Internet security company McAfee (NASDAQ:INTC).
+SANTA CLARA, Calif., 15 de septiembre de 2011 - Heidi Klum has replaced Cameron Diaz as the most dangerous celebrity to search for on the Web, according to Internet security company McAfee (NASDAQ:INTC).
 For the fifth year in a row, McAfee researched popular culture’s most famous people to reveal the riskiest celebrity athletes, musicians, politicians, comedians and Hollywood stars on the Web.
 The McAfee Most Dangerous Celebrities™ study found movie stars and models top the “most dangerous” list this year, while singers and sports stars are among the safest.

 Cybercriminals often use the names of popular celebrities to lure people to sites that are actually laden with malicious software.
 Anyone looking for the latest videos or pictures could end up with a malware-ridden computer instead of just trendy content.